biocatiit/website/content/pages/users_howto.rst

-How to . . .
+Guides and Tutorials
 ############################################################

 :category: users
 :slug: how-to

 BioCAT supports a number of techniques for analysis of partially-ordered and disordered biological materials.
-Below is a list of HOWTO documents for experiments at the BioCAT facility.
+Below is a set of HOWTOs and other guides and tutorials for experiments at the BioCAT facility.
 These are intended both for new users as they design their experiments and for users at the beamlines as they run their experiments.

 These descriptions should help you to decide if our facility can support your research.
 However, it is strongly recommended that---prior to visiting BioCAT---